 4.3 Creation of variables

 Python provides the ability to dynamically create variables when they are first assigned a value.
-In fact, assignment is the only way to bring a variable into existence.
+In fact, assignment is the only way to bring a variable into existence (function parameters are implicitly assigned by the interpreter when the function is called).
 All values in a Python program are accessed through a reference which refers to a memory location which is always an object (for example, number, string, list, and so on).
 A variable is said to be bound to an object when it is assigned to that object.
 A variable can be rebound to another object which can be of any type.
 For example:

 a = 'alpha' # assignment to a string